danielenapo/emotional_GPT/README.md

   "output": "I'm doing the work you asked me to do."
 }
 ```
-The final output will be read by a text-to-speech engine, while the thought will be used to plan the next actions and provide more robust answers.
+The communications happens with the voice, and the final output will be read by a text-to-speech engine, while the thought will be used to plan the next actions and provide more robust answers.
 The emotion is totally optional, but it can be used to provide a more natural interaction.
 ## Why?
 GPTs are good at generating text.
 They represent a totally new way to interact with computers.<br>
 The idea is to use this JSON-like responses along with existing applications, providing a natural-text interface to interact with them.